-Students who have a qualifying disability that may affect their pursuit of a Washington College education are eligible to receive reasonable accommodations.
+Students, who have a documented disability that may affect their pursuit of a Washington College education, are eligible to receive reasonable accommodations.

 All students with disabilities are eligible for protections under the American with Disabilities Act Amendments Act (ADA AA) of 2008 and Section 504 of the Rehabilitation Act of 1973 (as amended).
 Under the ADA AA 2008, a disability is defined as “a physical or mental impairment that substantially limits one or more major life activities, having a record of such impairment, or being regarded as having such impairment.”
 Student with disabilities requesting accommodations and services at Washington College must participate in the disability disclosure process and be determined to be eligible as a student with a documented disability prior to the development and implementation of an accommodation plan.
 This multi-faceted process includes the student’s self-disclosure, initial interview, and the timely submission of documentation regarding a disability(ies)/condition(s).

 - Complete the Disability Disclosure Form: | ONLINE | PDF (fillable)* (coming soon) | PDF (printable) (coming soon) | WORD (coming soon) |

 - Submit the disclosure form and a copy of current, supporting documentation (documentation guidelines)either online, email, standard mail, fax, or hand-deliver to: Andrea Vassar, Director of Disability Services and the Office of Academic Skills, Washington College, 300 Washington Avenue, Chestertown, MD 21620, FAX: 410-778-7884, firstname.lastname@example.org.

 - Schedule an initial meeting with Andrea Vassar through WCOnline and then select “OAS Academic Support” from the schedule menu.